forestryio/forestry.io/hugo/content/docs/changelog/2019-07-26 Changelog.md

 ### Deprecation

-* **FTP Deployments**: New imported sites can not build and publish through (S)FTP anymore, option will be removed from all sites in September.
+* **FTP Deployments**: New imported sites can not build and publish through (S)FTP anymore, this deployment option will be removed from all sites in September.
   [**Read the sunset notice**](/docs/sunset/deployments/)